Jade Williams

-Jade Williams (born 21 May 1988 in Sidcup, Greater London, England, UK) professionally known as Whinnie Williams is a British independent pop singer, interior designer & presenter.
+Jade Williams (born 21 May 1988 in Sidcup, Greater London, England) professionally known as Whinnie Williams, is a British independent pop singer, interior designer and presenter.
 She founded interiors brand Poodle & Blonde in 2018 and is host for BBC 3 show Flat Out Fabulous since 2020.

 Williams grew up in Broxbourne.
 During her early teenage years, Williams was employed at a local pet shop where she worked every Sunday.
 Having not revealed her name to the other members of staff, Williams became known as Sunday Girl, which would later become her music alias.
 Growing up, Williams was always shy when it came to performing and singing in front of people, so her mother took her to see a hypnotist when she was 17, and it helped her to overcome the fear.